manheim/terraform-pipeline/docs/GithubPRPlanPlugin.md

 // A GITHUB_TOKEN environment variable should contain your Github PAT GithubPRPlanPlugin.init()

-def validate = new TerraformValidateStage() def deployQa = new TerraformEnvironmentStage('qa') def deployUat = new TerraformEnvironmentStage('uat')
+// After creating a PullRequest, the plan results for each
-def deployProd = new TerraformEnvironmentStage('prod')
+// environment are posted as a comment to the PullRequest. def validate = new TerraformValidateStage() def deployQa = new TerraformEnvironmentStage('qa') def deployUat = new TerraformEnvironmentStage('uat') def deployProd = new TerraformEnvironmentStage('prod')

 validate.then(deployQa)
         .then(deployUat)
         .then(deployProd)